-With Egypt's VAT rate at 14% and the Egyptian Tax Authority's e-invoicing mandate rolling out across business sizes, having a proper VAT invoice template for Egyptian businesses is no longer optional — it's compliance.
-This guide covers exactly what must appear on a VAT invoice in Egypt, the most common mistakes businesses make, and how to get a compliant setup without the headache.
+With Egypt's VAT rate at 14% and the Egyptian Tax Authority's e-invoicing mandate expanding across business categories including food service, having a proper VAT invoice setup for Egyptian restaurants is no longer optional — it's compliance.
+This guide covers exactly what must appear on a VAT invoice in Egypt, the most common mistakes restaurants make, and how to get a compliant setup without the headache.

-Egypt's E-Invoicing Mandate: What It Means for Your Business
+Egypt's E-Invoicing Mandate: What It Means for Restaurants

-The Egyptian Tax Authority (ETA) has been rolling out mandatory e-invoicing in phases since 2020, covering large taxpayers first and expanding to medium and small businesses over time.
-An e-invoice in Egypt is not just a digital PDF — it must be submitted to the ETA's system in a specific format (JSON or XML) and receive a UUID from the authority to be legally valid.
-Businesses operating on simple PDF invoices may find themselves non-compliant as the mandate expands.
+The Egyptian Tax Authority (ETA) has been rolling out mandatory e-invoicing in phases since 2020.
+An e-invoice in Egypt is not just a digital PDF — it must be submitted to the ETA's system in a specific format and receive a UUID from the authority to be legally valid.
+Restaurants operating on simple PDF invoices or handwritten receipts may find themselves non-compliant as the mandate expands into the food service sector.

-Required Fields on a VAT Invoice in Egypt
+Required Fields on a VAT Invoice for Egyptian Restaurants

-A compliant VAT invoice in Egypt must include:
+A compliant VAT invoice for an Egyptian restaurant must include:

-- Supplier name, address, and Tax Registration Number (TRN)
+- Restaurant name, address, and Tax Registration Number (TRN)

-- Buyer name and TRN (for B2B transactions)
+- Client / company name and TRN (for B2B catering transactions)

 - Invoice number and date of issue